 With long-term insomnia particularly, the more we experience it, the more we worry about it.
-Before bed we may start predicting how if we don’t sleep well tonight, then tomorrow we won’t be very productive and may fall behind on work or other responsibilities.
+Before bed, we may start predicting how if we don’t sleep well tonight, then tomorrow we won’t be very productive and may fall behind on work or other responsibilities.

-It’s not hard to see how this worry, in turn, adds to our trouble switching off for sleep, or staying asleep through the night.
+It’s not hard to see how this worry, in turn, adds to our trouble switching off for sleep or staying asleep through the night.

-When I start working with a client we normally begin by looking at the different things in their life that a playing a role in their insomnia.
+When I start working with a client we normally begin by looking at the different things in their life that are playing a role in their insomnia.
 Worry can be a big factor, including the worry that they won’t ever overcome their sleep issues.

 Some of my past clients have struggled for over a decade with insomnia before working with me, so I can tell you that it is possible to relearn the skill of sleeping well.

 I encourage you to take a moment to think about your sleep issues.
 Do leave a comment and tell me if your sleep issues have been short-term or long-term.